 During September 5155 & 5156 moved from Longsight to Eastfield (65A) whilst the following month 5151 - 5154 moved to Haymarket (64B) to assist the Scottish Region in clearing out its few remaining Class 17/21/29's.

 Noted Glasgow Works during August.

-25001 returned to the Eastern Region, this time to Tinsley for a brief three month spell, May - July before heading back to Eastfield.
+5151 returned to the Eastern Region, this time to Tinsley for just over a year.
 Whilst at Tinsley the machine received its TOPS number: 25001

 With all the Class 24's retired and a continuing surplus of Type 2's, the Class 25/0's became the next fodder for the scrapman.
 The first withdrawal for the sub group came in December 1975, however 25001 soldiered on at Eastfield for just under five more years.

 On February 7th whilst working a Glasgow - Fort William freight train 25001 was required to assist 20120 which had failed on its train at Kirkpatrick, the Class 25 being used to push the failure into the loop.